aplatag/cookiecutter-analysis-data/README.md

         │
         ├── preprocessing
         │   └── make_processing.py  <- Data is processed
         │
+        ├── methods
+        |   └── methods.py  <- functions or methods used in the project
+        │
         ├── visualization
         │   └── display.py   <- Function to display data.